We support our communities’ needs through volunteering, giving and strategic programs.

 Our spirit of corporate responsibility is embodied through the Heart of Experian, our community involvement initiative mobilizing our employees to drive positive impact by contributing to causes important to them.
 Employees contribute via work-time volunteer opportunities, charitable donations and other support for nonprofit organizations.

-In fiscal year 2021, our North America employees contributed over 8,000 volunteer hours, raising $327,000 through our matching gifts program for more than 800 nonprofit organizations.
-Through initiatives like these, and many other, we can make a positive difference in our communities.
+In fiscal year 2023, our North America employees contributed over 21,500 volunteer hours and raised $621,000 through our matching gifts program for more than 800 nonprofit organizations.
+Through initiatives like these, and many others, we can make a positive difference in our communities.

 Heart of Experian matches employee contributions to nonprofit organizations and schools up to $500 per fiscal year.
 Additionally, for each volunteer hour an employee tracks, the nonprofit receives from $25 up to $1,000 per year.